 But, it is essential to let that loaf of bread cool completely before slicing it.
 While baking, steam is trapped inside the loaf.
 This steam needs to escape, which happens as your bread cools.

 You want to let your bread sit for around 2 hours till it drops to blood temperature (99F or 37C).
 Otherwise, the bread can appear doughy inside even when cooked thoroughly.

 For more accurate cooling times based on the type of bread you are making see my guide on how long to let bread cool down after baking.

 Not to worry, that doughy bread when cooked, is not a complete waste.
 Here are a couple of tips to save all your hard work.

-- Unfortunately, if you have removed the loaf of bread from the oven before it has properly set and it collapses, there isn’t much you can do.
+Unfortunately, if you have removed the loaf of bread from the oven before it had properly set and it collapses, there isn’t much you can do.
 You can try to continue baking; it won’t hurt anything.
-You may get lucky, but chances are, it won’t end up working, and you will need to start over.
+You may get lucky, but chances are, it won’t end up working, and you will need to use it for breadcrumbs and start over.